 This is a resource that accompanies the 'Piecing the Puzzle Together' booklet.
 Produced for early childhood workers, it helps them work with children and families where a parent has a mental illness or mental health problem.
 It was produced with input from staff in childcare centres and junior primary education.

-This is a tool that supports professionals and teams to reflect on the information resources, networks and supports available for children, parents and families.
+This is a resource that supports professionals and teams to reflect on the information resources, networks and supports available for children, parents and families.
 It can be used by workers in different ways, including:

 As an individual collaborating with a parent